 Learn moreThe webinar "Healthy land, healthy city: Rural-urban solutions for land, climate, and equity", held on March 6, 2025 features diverse voices from Africa, Asia, Latin America, and Europe, united in rethinking land development for a more sustainable and equitable future that includes women and marginalized groups.

-Learn morePresentation: Dr. Andrew Reid Bell "Agent-Based Modelling and Rural Livelihood Decision-Making".
+Learn morePresentation: Prof. Andrew Reid Bell "Agent-Based Modelling and Rural Livelihood Decision-Making".

-Learn moreDiscussion: Dr. Andrew Reid Bell "Agent-Based Modelling and Rural Livelihood Decision-Making".
+Learn moreDiscussion: Prof. Andrew Reid Bell "Agent-Based Modelling and Rural Livelihood Decision-Making".

-Learn morePresentation: Prof. Erin McGuire “On Scaling, GenderUp approach etc.”.
+Learn morePresentation: Dr. Erin McGuire “On Scaling, GenderUp approach etc.”.

-Learn moreDiscussion: Prof. Erin McGuire “On Scaling, GenderUp approach etc.”.
+Learn moreDiscussion: Dr. Erin McGuire “On Scaling, GenderUp approach etc.”.

 Learn moreOnline event to commemorate the 25th November - the International Day for the Elimination of Violence Against Women organized by ZEF / INTERFACES / ZEF Gender Group